aleserena/Buylist-assistant/README.md

-# MTG Card List Comparator
+t ada# MTG Card List Comparator

 A web-based tool for comparing Magic: The Gathering card wishlists with collections to see which cards you already own.

 ## Features

 - **Moxfield Format Support**: Parses card lists in the Moxfield format
-- **Moxfield URL Loading**: Load deck data directly from Moxfield URLs
+- **Moxfield URL Loading**: Load deck and collection data directly from Moxfield URLs
 - **Flexible Matching**: Option to ignore edition and search by card name only
 - **Sideboard Handling**: Automatically ignores sideboard cards (everything after "SIDEBOARD:")
+- **Card Pricing**: Real-time card prices from multiple providers with price caching
-- **Detailed Results**: Shows matches and missing cards with quantities
+- **Detailed Results**: Shows matches and missing cards with quantities and prices
 - **Parsing Feedback**: Shows detailed feedback about parsing errors and statistics
 - **Modern UI**: Beautiful, responsive design that works on desktop and mobile
 - **Real-time Statistics**: Displays counts of cards in wishlist, collection, and matches found

+## Pricing Features

+The application includes real-time card pricing functionality:

+### Price Providers
+- **Card Kingdom** (default) - USD prices
+- **TCGPlayer** - USD prices
+- **Star City Games** - USD prices
+- **CoolStuffInc** - USD prices
+- **CardHoarder** - USD prices
+- **CardMarket** - EUR prices

+### Price Display
+- Prices are automatically fetched and displayed for all cards in results
+- Foil and etched cards show appropriate pricing
+- Price cache prevents repeated API calls for the same card
+- Loading indicators show while prices are being fetched
+- Error handling for cards without available pricing

+### Price Provider Selection
+- Use the dropdown in the options section to change price providers
+- Prices automatically refresh when provider is changed
+- All displayed cards update with new provider prices

 ## How to Use